Primer by authors Jennifer Muro and Thomas Krajewski, Illustrations Gretel Lusky

 This comic book does a very good job of matching the age and capabilities of the hero to the conflict.
 I see some books for younger audiences go too far over the top and have a child fighting human trafficking or something way beyond their comprehension.
 These are still kids regardless of how many powers they have.

-Primer is a fun run that I would love to give to my niece and nephew once they’re old enough to read.
+Primer is a fun run that I would love to give to my niece and nephew once they’re old enough to read comic books.
 It’d be a great introduction to comics for younger people and will hopefully get them hooked for life.
 Bonus points for not being totally out of touch with young people and not forcing it to be cool or whatever the kids are saying nowadays.
-I’m in my 30s and childless, kids say things like poggers, it sounds dumb when I say it.
+I’m in my 30s and childless, kids say things like rizz, it sounds dumb when I say it.

 I dunno, get Primer for some cool kid you know!